 This is the main reason behind the ignorance of people towards this commonly originated disease.
 If you are suffering from bumps on skin and acne, do not ignore it as it may be a sign of keratosis pilaris.

 The main reason for keratosis pilaris is unknown, but many studies have shown that the hereditary factor is playing an important part, and it is a long-running disease in families with a history of keratosis pilaris.

 The free radical damage is also a major cause of keratosis pilaris.
-The pollution, smoke and sun exposure are the main sources of free radical damage and it is inevitable to protect oneself from keratosis pilaris while living on the earth.
+Pollution, smoke, and sun exposure are the main sources of free radical damage and it is inevitable to protect oneself from keratosis pilaris while living on the earth.

-The keratosis pilaris bumps usually appear the same as pimples or acne and posses redness.
-It is more common in children, adults and especially in females.
+The keratosis pilaris bumps usually appear the same as pimples or acne and possess redness.
+It is more common in children, adults, and especially in females.